demidenm/PyReliMRI/docs/icc_funcs.rst

 This will return the associated dictionary with nifti 3D volumes which can be manipulated further.

-Here we plot the icc estimates (i.e. 'est') using nilearn's plotting
+Here I plot the icc estimates (i.e. 'est') using nilearn's plotting

 .. code-block:: python